 Annually, all grantees will submit a budget to the OSDE for approval through the Grants Management System (GMS).
-Regular monitoring of the program budget by the program director, site coordinator and financial manager is a critical component of ensuring program quality.
+Regular monitoring of the program budget by the program director, site coordinator and financial manager is required to ensure program quality.

-It is the grant expectation that the primary grant leader (director or site coordinator) will have access to the GMS to, at minimum, view program expenditures to ensure accurate fiscal reporting.
+It is the grant expectation that the primary grant leader (director or site coordinator) will have access to the GMS to, at minimum, view program expenditures and ensure accurate fiscal reporting.